-I-10 reopened from southwest Louisiana to Texas line; shelter-in-place order lifted in Lake Charles area
+Shelter-in-place order lifted in Lake Charles area; I-10 reopened from southwest Louisiana to Texas line

 Latest Weather Blog

-I-10 reopened from southwest Louisiana to Texas line; shelter-in-place order lifted in Lake Charles area
+Shelter-in-place order lifted in Lake Charles area; I-10 reopened from southwest Louisiana to Texas line

 State police say travel restrictions along I-10 from the Louisiana-Texas state line through southwest Louisiana have been lifted Friday.